paluh/purescript-undefined-is-not-a-problem/README.md

 main ∷ Effect Unit
 main = do
   let
-    -- | User can provide a record without optional fields result = consumer
+    -- | Now our user can provide a minimal record without the optional fields if desires. result = consumer
       { a: "test"
       , c: